 Sweep by Jonathan Auxier

 Set in Victorian London, this is a beautiful, bittersweet story about a plucky girl and her protector golem.
-Young Nan’s Sweep father figure is gone; she still dreams of his kindness and their life before he left.
-To survive, she works for a cruel chimney sweep who uses children to make himself richer.
-When another sweep tries to burn Nan alive, a charcoal golem, formerly a piece of charcoal left to her by Sweep, emerges to save her.
-She and her growing protector golem, Char, find a new place to live but must stay vigilant so her old master doesn’t find them.
+Young Nan’s Sweep father figure is gone so she works for a cruel chimney sweep.
+When another sweep tries to burn Nan alive, a charcoal golem emerges to save her life.
+She and her protector golem find a new place to live but must stay vigilant so her old master doesn’t find them.
 On their own, they are helped by a street boy and a kind Jewish teacher.
-It’s an irresistible story that will expand your heart…and your definition of what makes a monster.
+This is an irresistible story that will expand your heart…and your definition of what makes a monster.

 Fever 1793 by Laurie Halse Anderson

 This is a well-written story about a real-life historical event when Philadelphia was the U.S. capital city and yellow fever killed thousands of citizens.
 We follow Mattie, a brave young girl, who struggles to survive in an abandoned and diseased city.
 She’s lost her grandfather to looters and doesn’t know where her mother has gone but fortunately finds help from their coffeehouse’s former cook, Eliza.